A McKean-Vlasov approach to distributed electricity generation development: Introduction

+Our third contribution is the study of a the Stackelberg equilibrium where the firm is the leader.
+This modelling represents an unregulated market interaction between the two players.
+In this game, the firm chooses both its installed capacity and its selling price and then, the consumer chooses her level of installed solar panels.
+Because the firm determines its price and the consumer's demand is inelastic, a Nash equilibrium is not a realistic consideration while the Stackelberg equilibrium captures the asymmetry of the two players.
+We provide an explicit condition under which there is an asymptotic Stackelberg equilibrium that we compute.
+We find that it leads to significant differences than in the Pareto optimum such as a higher price for the centralised energy and a significant over-investment in distributed energy.

+As a result, this comparative analysis of different interactions between the firm and the consumer shows that if there is not a large carbon emission price, it is unlikely that we can achieve a social welfare Pareto optimum either by letting the players freely interact or by a public intervention limited to a regulated centralised energy price.

 The outline of the paper is as follows.
-Subsection~\ref{sec:literature} gives an overview of the literature related to this work.
 Section~\ref{sec:Model} presents our model and its hypotheses.
 In Section~\ref{sec:Players} we describe the optimal behaviour of each player (firm, consumer, social planner).
-Section~\ref{sec:Equilibres} provides the different possible equilibria and we conclude in Section \ref{sec:conclu}.
+Section~\ref{sec:Equilibres} provides the different possible equilibria.
+Section~\ref{sec:Extensions} provides extensions with a large number of firms and consumers, and we conclude in Section \ref{sec:conclu}.